OPENAIRINTERFACE/openairinterface5g/doc/TESTING_5GSA_setup.md

 ```

 For interoperability with OAI or other CNs, it should be ensured that the configuration of the aforementioned parameters match the configuration of the corresponding subscribed user at the core network.
-Hardcoding of the USIM information will soon be substituted with parsing those parameters from a configuration file.

 ## 2.1 Build and configuration
 To build the gNB and OAI UE executables: